ibm-cloud-docs/BlockStorage/managing-block-storage.md

 ```
 {: screen}

-## Deleting a storage LUN from Terraform
+## Deleting a storage volume from Terraform
 {: #cancelLUNTerraform}
 {: help}
 {: support}